fernando-mc/redmondpython.com/content/day_one_lesson.md

     print("Can I interest you in some choice gouda?")
 ~~~

-You can have as many lines of code as you want in if and else blocks; just make sure to indent them so Python knows they are a part of the block.
+You can have as many lines of code as you want in if and else block; just make sure to indent them so Python knows they are a part of the block.

 **even more choices: elif and else**

 If you have more than two cases, you can use the `elif` keyword to check more cases.
 Think of `elif` as Python-speak for else if.
-You can have as many `elif` cases as you want; Python will go down the code checking each `elif` until it finds a `True` condition or reaches the default `else` block.
+You can have as many `elif` cases as you want.
+Python will go down the code checking each `elif` until it finds a `True` condition or reaches the default `else` block.

 ~~~
 sister_age = 15